amywlchong/full-stack-open/part7-React-router-custom-hooks-and-styling/README.md

 **Skills demonstrated:**
 - Setup and configuration of a Node.js and Express.js application
-- Usage of various middleware in Express.js to manage sensitive environment variable data, enable Cross-Origin Resource Sharing, parse incoming request bodies, etc.
+- Usage of various middleware in Express.js to enable Cross-Origin Resource Sharing, handle incoming requests, etc.
 - Implementation and testing of token-based user authentication and authorization
 - Model definition and schema customization in Mongoose
 - CRUD operations on a MongoDB database using Mongoose